 Around 7 p.m. is time to start our bedtime routine.

-In addition to bathing and brushing their teeth, a 3-year-old bedtime routine can also include:
+In addition to bathing and brushing their teeth, a 3-year-old bedtime routine can also include the following:

 - Reading a bedtime story.